ansys/pymotorcad/doc/source/index.rst

 PyMotorCAD is licensed under the MIT license.

 PyMotorCAD makes no commercial claim over Ansys whatsoever.
-This library extends the functionality of Ansys Motor-CAD by adding a Python interface to Motor-CAD without changing the core behaviour or license of the original software.
+This library extends the capability of Ansys Motor-CAD by adding a Python interface to Motor-CAD without changing the core behaviour or license of the original software.
 The use of the interactive control of Motor-CAD control of PyMotorCAD requires a legally licensed copy of Motor-CAD.